Gunpowder-MC/Gunpowder/README.md

 ## Extending

-If you want to use Gunpowder, add the following to your build.gradle:
+If you want to use Gunpowder, use our [template project](https://github.com/gunpowder-mc/gunpowdertemplate) or follow the steps below:

+Add the following to your build.gradle:

 ```gradle
 dependencies {